olatemilode/Olatemilode/README.md

 ## 🚀 About Me

 - 🌍 Based in Lagos, Nigeria
-- ☁️ Building real cloud infrastructure on AWS using Terraform
+- ☁️ Building real cloud infrastructure
 - 🐳 Working with Docker and exploring Kubernetes
 - 🔧 Passionate about automation, CI/CD, and Infrastructure as Code
-- 🌱 Currently deepening skills in Kubernetes, GitHub Actions & monitoring tools
 - 🌐 Proud member of the [She Code Africa](https://shecodeafrica.org/).
-- 🤝 Open to Junior DevOps / Cloud Engineering roles and internships
+- 🤝 I also love turning idea into reality beyond tech

 ## 🛠️ Tech Stack